mohan-chinnappan-n/browser-notes/chakra.md

-## Notes on IE JavaScript Engine: Chakra
+## Notes on IE JavaScript Engine: Chakra and ChakraCore

 #### Components